xiaoheyu/PharusBlockchain/README.md

 # Block chain project
-UI for business data sharing platform
+UI for the business data sharing platform on ethereum\
-Design and implement the responsive user interface to enable AI model transactions on ethereum

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.